+Notes Required

-Notes Required: Students are required to attend regularly and punctually the school in which they are enrolled.
+Students are required to attend regularly and punctually the school in which they are enrolled.
 Recording of absences and tardies shall be made in compliance with the requirements of 702 KAR 7:125.
 Within three (3) days of a student's return to school after any absence, they shall bring notes signed and dated by the parent/legal guardian/professional to the attendance office.
 Notes shall include phone numbers to assist attendance personnel in verifying information.
+Once the total number of absence notes and tardy notes combined reaches seven (7), all other absences or tardies must have a physician's statement or other required verification to be excused or be approved as excused by the principal.
 If the note is not received within three (3) days after a student returns to school, the absence or tardy will be recorded as unexcused.
+Any student who becomes habitually truant (6 or more unexcused absences or tardies) will have all remaining parent notes applied to the most recent corresponding number of unexcused events.
+A tardy is defined as any combination of sign ins and sign outs that result in a student missing 35% or less of a school day.